In the year 1865, the South Carolina Annual Conference was

 Church is a family

 oriented church with strong family attachments to past generations.
-Many of the present members are descendents
+Many of the present members are descendants

 of the early pioneers of this church.